D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 e)  general description of the data (probaly at least as a comment,best containing the link to detailed description).
 f) at least general statement about the data validity range and specifying extrapolation methods
 g) at least general statement on the data accuracy and validation
-h) sublayered metadata for all included data (whenever possible) and optionally containing further data description.
+h) sublayered metadata for all included data (whenever possible) and optionally containing further data description, including links to previous instances of the same dataset and indicate the significance of the changes from the previous version.
 We refer to the provided examples of the JSON metadata files described in the dedicated subsection "Metadata examples".

 In addition to the mandatory points listerd above we recomend extend the metadata with optional points.